 One minor point that the writer and director could not possibly have predicted: at the precise moment where the characters comment about the lack of birdsong in the town, the cicadas outside our house erupted in the noisiest cacaphony of the summer.
 Ah, well!
 These things just can’t be helped.

 There were six more episodes of The Twilight Zone after this one, and then the show was axed.
 It’s been revived a few times since, including a feature film along with more TV episodes.
 A second Zone ran on CBS from 1985-87 and continued in syndication with new episodes until 1989.
 A third Zone ran on UPN from 2002-03.
 A fourth series is apparently coming to CBS’s streaming service All Access sometime in 2019.
-We’re not presently planning to watch the eighties Zone – although that could change! – but we will look at a little of Rod Serling’s later series Night Gallery down the road when our son’s a little older.
+We’re not presently planning to watch the eighties Zone (Note: that changed) – but we will look at a little of Rod Serling’s later series Night Gallery down the road when our son’s a little older.
 Stay tuned!